Some frustrating questions on dimensions of products of posets: Boolean dimension

-Namely, $x < y$ in $S_n$ if and only if on the one hand, $x$ precedes $y$ in~\eqref{d.Sn0} but follows it in~\eqref{d.Sn1} (which together guarantee that $x$ has the form $a_i$ and $y$ the form $b_j),$ and, further, the relative order of $x$ and $y$ is the same in~\eqref{d.Sn2} as in~\eqref{d.Sn3} (which guarantees that they are {\em not} a pair of the form $\{a_i,\,b_i\}).$ This is called a {\em Boolean representation} of $S_n$ in terms of the four orderings~\eqref{d.Sn0}-\eqref{d.Sn3}.
+Namely, $x < y$ in $S_n$ if and only if on the one hand, $x$ precedes $y$ in~\eqref{d.Sn0} but follows it in~\eqref{d.Sn1} (which together say that $x$ has the form $a_i$ and $y$ the form $b_j),$ and, further, the relative order of $x$ and $y$ is the same in~\eqref{d.Sn2} as in~\eqref{d.Sn3} (which says that $(x,y)$ is {\em not} a pair of the form $(a_i,\,b_i)).$ This is called a {\em Boolean representation} of $S_n$ in terms of the four total orderings~\eqref{d.Sn0}-\eqref{d.Sn3}.
 The {\em Boolean dimension} of a poset $P,$ $\r{bdim}(P),$ is the least $d$ such that $P$ has a Boolean representation in terms of $d$ total orderings.
-This number is always $\leq\dim(P),$ but often strictly less; e.g., the above example shows that for all $n,$ $\r{bdim}(S_n)\leq 4.$ In~\cite{T+W} it is shown that $\r{bdim}(P)$ agrees with $\dim(P)$ when the latter is~$3.$
+This number is always $\leq\dim(P),$ but often strictly less; e.g., the above example shows that for all $n,$ $\r{bdim}(S_n)\leq 4.$

-(In the formal definition of a Boolean representation of a poset $P$ in terms of total orderings $<_0,\dots,<_{d-1}$ of $|P|,$ one begins by mapping $|P|\times |P|$ to $2^d$ by sending $(x,y)$ to the $\!d\!$-tuple which has $1$ in the $\!i\!$-th position if and only if $x<_i y.$ The ordering of $P$ is then determined by a function $\tau: 2^d\to\{0,1\},$ such that $x<_P y$ if and only if~$\tau$ takes the $\!d\!$-tuple determined by $(x,y)$ to~$1.$ For instance, in the above example describing $S_n,$ $\tau$ is the function on $2^4$ taking the value~$1$ only at the two $\!4\!$-tuples $(1,0,0,0)$ and $(1,0,1,1).$ Here the condition that for a $\!4\!$-tuple to be taken to $1,$ its first entry must be $1$ and its second entry $0$ translate the conditions that $x$ must precede $y$ in~\eqref{d.Sn0} but not in~\eqref{d.Sn1}; and the condition that the last two entries of the $\!4\!$-tuple be equal translates the condition that $x$ and $y$ must occur in the same order in~\eqref{d.Sn2} and in~\eqref{d.Sn3}.
-The term ``Boolean dimension'' refers to the fact that a map $\tau: 2^d\to 2$ can be expressed by a Boolean word in $d$ variables.
-Incidentally, I think that in the definition of a Boolean representation, it would be desirable to allow $d=0,$ in which case the Boolean dimension of an antichain would be~$0,$ determined by the function $\tau: 2^0\to\{0,1\}$ sending the unique element of~$2^0$ to~$0,$ meaning that no pairs $(x,y)$ satisfy $x<y.)$
+In the formal definition of a Boolean representation of $<_P$ in terms of total orderings $<_0,\dots,<_{d-1},$ one begins by mapping $\{(x,y)\in|P|\times |P|\ |\ x\neq y\}$ to $|\2^d|$ by sending $(x,y)$ to the $\!d\!$-tuple which has $1$ in the $\!i\!$-th position if and only if $x<_i y.$ The ordering of $P$ is then determined by a function $\tau: |\2^d|\to\{0,1\},$ such that $x<_P y$ if and only if~$\tau$ takes the $\!d\!$-tuple determined by $(x,y)$ to~$1.$ For instance, in the above example describing $S_n,$ $\tau$ is the function on $|\2^4|$ taking the value~$1$ only at the two $\!4\!$-tuples $(1,0,0,0)$ and $(1,0,1,1).$ Here the conditions that for a $\!4\!$-tuple to be taken to $1,$ its first entry must be $1$ and its second entry $0$ translate the conditions that $x$ must precede $y$ in~\eqref{d.Sn0} but not in~\eqref{d.Sn1}; and the condition that the last two entries of the $\!4\!$-tuple be equal translates the condition that $x$ and $y$ must occur in the same order in~\eqref{d.Sn2} and in~\eqref{d.Sn3}.
+The term ``Boolean dimension'' refers to the fact that any set-map $\tau: |\2^d|\to 2$ can be expressed by a Boolean word in $d$ variables.